-Topic Answer Summary Employment Discrimination 27 YES Connecticut law prohibits employment discrimination based on race, color, religious creed, age, sex, gender identity or expression, marital status, national origin, ancestry, present or past history of mental disability, intellectual disability, learning disability or physical disability, including, but not limited to, blindness, sexual orientation (actual or perceived), civil union status, pregnancy, criminal conviction alone, medical marijuana, and the use of lawful substances (such as tobacco) outside the workplace.
-Applies to employers with 3 or more employees.
+Topic Answer Summary Employment Discrimination 27 YES Connecticut law prohibits employment discrimination based on race; color; religious creed; age; sex; gender identity or expression; marital status; national origin; ancestry; present or past history of mental disability; intellectual disability, learning disability or physical disability, including, but not limited to, blindness; status as a veteran; status as a victim of domestic violation; sexual orientation (actual or perceived), civil union status, pregnancy, criminal conviction alone, medical marijuana, and the use of lawful substances (such as tobacco) outside the workplace.
+Applies to employers with one (1) or more employees.
 Employment discrimination means bias in hiring (including during interviews), promotion, job assignments, firing, pay, and other terms of employment.
 It is illegal to retaliate against employees for filing or otherwise aiding with a complaint.
 Harassment / Sexual Harassment 28 YES / NO Harassment is generally considered a type of employment discrimination.
 Harassment is unwelcome conduct.
 It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
 Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it.
 Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
 Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right."
 The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
 Example: One worker experiences repeated advances from another asking her for dates or "just to go out for drinks after work."
 The worker says she isn't interested, but the co-worker won't take 'no' for an answer.

 Employers in Connecticut with three or more employees must post notices about sexual harassment provided by the Connecticut Commission on Human Rights and Opportunities.
 In 2019, amendments were made to add that such employers must provide electronic access within three months of hire information about the illegality of sexual harassment and remedies.
-Employers with three or more employees must also conduct two hours of education and training for all employees on sexual harassment by October 2020.
-More details.
+Employers with three or more employees must also conduct two hours of education and training for all employees on sexual harassment by May 20, 2021.
+More details .
 It is illegal to retaliate against employees for filing or otherwise aiding with a complaint.
 Forced Labor 29 YES Human trafficking is illegal.
 Trafficking for labor means the use of force, threat of force, fraud, or any other coercion to compel or induce someone to provide labor or services that the person has a legal right to refrain from.
 In Connecticut, it is a class A felony.
 Employers should ensure they are carefully following all visa requirements or work agreements to avoid any inadvertent violations.